 The C35 is currently available on Amazon (resold by AOC) for £550.
 This puts it on a reasonable line with other 35 inch high refresh rate gaming monitors which go from around £500 upwards depending on resolution, curve and exact refresh rates and technology.

 If you’re looking for the highest possible resolution or biggest size the C35 might not be your most effective choice but the trade offs it makes are sensible.

 Curve Radius: 2000mm

 Viewing angle: up to 178 degrees although as a curved display this can be somewhat deceiving and the monitor is best used by a single user.

 Sync: Adaptive-Sync supporting Free-Sync between 45 and 160Hz

 Brightness: 200cd/m squared

-Warranty: Three year warranty on any manufacture defects or faulty components, repaired or replaced at no charge.
-For warranty repairs this also includes cost of shipping.
+Warranty: Three-year warranty on any manufacturer defects or faulty components, repaired or replaced at no charge.
+For warranty repairs, this also includes the cost of shipping.

 Wide, curved monitors have a very specific target audience in gaming.
 These screens generally serve those looking for simulation games like Elite which extra immersiveness will really benefit.
 This immersiveness is also surprisingly useful for productivity although the lower pixel density isn’t ideal for this.